Juana Valdes: Biography

-Valdés was born in Cabañas, Pinar Del Rio, Cuba in 1963.
-She migrated to Miami with her mother, brother and sister in 1971; her father arrived a year later.
+Valdés was born in Cabañas, Pinar Del Rio, Cuba, in 1963.
+She migrated to Miami, United States, with her mother, brother and sister in 1971; her father arrived a year later.
 Her work is, in part, informed by this early experience of migration, her childhood memories of Cuba, and adjusting to life in the United States.

 Education

 She received her B.F.A. in Sculpture from the Parsons School of Design in 1991 and her M.F.A. in Fine Arts from the School of Visual Arts in 1993.
-She attended the Skowhegan School of Painting & Sculpture in 1995 after receiving a Cosby Fellowship.
+She attended the Skowhegan School of Painting & Sculpture in 1995, after receiving a Cosby Fellowship from the Skowhegan School of Painting & Sculpture, in Maine, United States.

 Academic career

-Valdés’ career as an academic started in 1996 when she was invited by Bard College to teach Studio Art and exhibit a site-specific installation in the Fisher Arts Building, where Judy Pfaff and William Tucker were co-chairs the Department.
-From 2002 to 2005 Valdés participated in the Artist-Teacher MFA program in the Visual Arts Department at Vermont College of Norwich University.
+Valdés's career as an academic started in 1996 when she was invited by Bard College to teach Studio Art and exhibit a site-specific installation in the Fisher Arts Building, where Judy Pfaff and William Tucker were co-chairs the department.
+From 2002 to 2005, Valdés participated in the Artist-Teacher MFA program in the Visual Arts Department at Vermont College of Norwich University.
 During that time, Valdés led a Digital Screen Print Workshop in the Yale School of Art at Yale University in 2004.
 Starting in 2005, Valdés taught sculpture as an adjunct professor in the College of Arts and Letters Art and Technology program at the Stevens Institute of Technology.
-Between 2005 and 2010 Valdés taught Studio Art at Brooklyn College, City University of New York (CUNY) before joining the faculty at Florida Atlantic University as an Assistant Professor of Printmaking in the Department of Visual Arts and Art History from 2010 to 2015.
-In 2015, Valdés was an Associate Professor of Printmaking in the Department of Art in the College of Humanities and Fine Arts at the University of Massachusetts Amherst, where she was awarded tenure.
+Between 2005 and 2010 Valdés taught Studio Art at Brooklyn College, City University of New York (CUNY), before joining the faculty at Florida Atlantic University as an assistant professor of Printmaking in the Department of Visual Arts and Art History from 2010 to 2015.
+In 2015, Valdés was an associate professor of Printmaking in the Department of Art in the College of Humanities and Fine Arts at the University of Massachusetts Amherst, where she was awarded tenure.